 Among the design constraints are limits on maximum complexity, including computational complexity and memory requirements.
 In addition to the requirements (maximum limits), there were agreed optional complexity points that can, e.g., support IVAS devices with more complexity-constrained operation and capabilities.
 The optional complexity points are not yet fully defined for IVAS.

 The current input document provides discussion on the design constraints on complexity, namely Levels, and the related implications for IVAS codec including its deployment scenarios, and finally proposes a way forward to allow for successful immersive voice and audio services based on the IVAS standard.

+The main updates introduced in this revision of Tdoc S4-240666 are:

+Section 2.3: Discussion on finer granularity of IVAS Levels (than Level 1-3),

+Section 3.3: Some considerations on simplification of IVAS Level definitions,

+Section 4.1: Definition of Immersion Steps (IS) to determine impact of device capability (e.g., to capture and provide a specific input format for the session) and codec operation complexity/IVAS Level on quality of experience (QoE), and

+Section 4.3: Description of how Immersion Step information can be applied as part of the operating point selection.

 2. IVAS design constraints: Complexity, Levels

+2.1 IVAS-4 background and IVAS Levels status

 IVAS-4 design constraints [3] defines the following: